 If you are wearing a medical alert bracelet it will inform any medical staff that may need to treat you about your condition, and what medication you require.

-Medical alert bracelets or necklaces are pieces of jewellery that are engraved with your medical condition, in this case Addison's disease, as well as an emergency contact number.
+Medical alert bracelets or necklaces are pieces of jewellery engraved with your medical condition and an emergency contact number.
 They are available from a number of retailers.
-Ask your GP if there is one that they recommend, or go to the MedicAlert website.
+Ask your GP if there is one they recommend, or go to the MedicAlert website.

-If you need to stay in hospital, the healthcare professionals who are responsible for your care will also need to know that you need steroid replacement medication throughout your treatment.
+If you need to stay in hospital, the healthcare professionals responsible for your care will also need to know that you need steroid replacement medication throughout your stay.

 Adjusting your medication